Loop Passwords in Hydra Attacks

 • 127.0.0.1: Target the SSH service running on localhost.

-• ssh: Specify that we are attacking the SSH service.
+• ssh: Specify that you are attacking the SSH service.

-Execute the command.
+Execute the command in your terminal.
 Hydra will now attempt to log in to the SSH service on 127.0.0.1 using each username in usernames.txt and each password in passwords.txt.
 By default, Hydra iterates through the usernames first, trying each password for a single username before moving to the next username.

 The output will show the attempts being made.
-It will likely show many "login failed" messages.
-If a successful login is found, it will display the username and password combination.
-Since we are using weak passwords and targeting localhost, it is possible a login will succeed.
+You will see detailed information about each login attempt.
+Since you are using weak passwords and targeting localhost, it is possible a login will succeed, but most attempts will fail.

 Run with -u to Loop Passwords First